 Following the summer, things haven’t been terrible exciting around here.
 Kids have gone back to school, work has been busy and this month has mostly been spent catching up on essential maintenance chores.
 The trusty Fazer has done 6000 miles since Feb, so I’ve done the regular oil / filter change, cleaned the K&N air filter, greased, checked everything and gave the bike a good covering of ACF50 ready the winter ahead.

 The stock rear brake caliper on the FZS600 is a bit rubbish.
 It’s an old design and very commonly seizes up, which is exactly what I recently found when getting some new pads fitted.
 Rather than going down the route of stripping it down and cleaning it on a regular basis, I opted for the popular upgrade of the Fazer 1000 rear brake caliper.
-This is a ‘blue spot’ caliper, on par with the excellent front brakes I have and same as the R6.
+This is a ‘blue spot’ caliper, on par with the excellent front brakes I have and the same as the R6.

 Getting hold of a Fazer Thou rear brake caliper isn’t easy, they’re as rare as rocking horse pooh second hand

-Getting hold of a Fazer Thou rear brake caliper isn’t easy, they’re as rare as rocking horse pooh second hand, but luckily I managed to find one on ebay.de for a good price, which included mounting bracket, pads, hoses, master cylinder (from Brembo) and reservoir.
-For this mod however, only the caliper and pads were used.
+Getting hold of a Fazer Thou rear brake caliper isn’t easy, they’re as rare as rocking horse pooh second hand, but luckily I managed to find one on ebay.de for a good price, which included mounting bracket, pads, hoses, the master cylinder (from Brembo) and reservoir.
+For this mod, however, only the caliper and pads were used.